avafinger/Ubuntu-18.04-LTS-Bionic-Beaver-on-H5/README.md

 | BT                     |      NA               |      NA               |      NA               |      NA               |      NA               |      NA               |

 * K1 Plus is on the way, thanks to FriendlyElec.
-* BPI-Zero H5 availability is Unknown according to Nora Lee from FoxConn.
-* OrangePi board samples have been held by Customs (bad luck), but there are plenty of distro out there, but would be nice to have one with SY8106 just to compare.

 Wiring 2.8" TFT display to the boards